JTNDev/Pokemon-Let-s-Go-Max-CP-Calc/README.md

 Apple App Store I will not stop you.

 Some future features I want to add are a traditional IV calculator and an EV calculator.
+To build just go into the Mac folder click on Xcode 10 and build inside of Xcode